 Technical Report

 A scene object is represented as a mesh, which is composed of a set of triangles, also known as primitives, connected by their edges and vertices, as shown in Figure 3.
 Each object is identified by an index , and each primitive within an object is identified by an index .
-Primitives from different objects can share the same indices, so a primitive is uniquely identified by the pair .
+Each primitive possesses three edges, identified locally by an index .
+Primitives from different objects may share indices, therefore a primitive is uniquely identified by the pair .
+Similarly, an edge is uniquely identified by the triplet .

 A ray is characterized by an origin , a direction , and a length .
 The direction is a unit vector, meaning .
 If the length is unspecified, the ray is considered infinite, i.e. .
 A path with depth is a sequence of rays that connect a source point to a target point , as illustrated in Figure 4,